 Wondering how hormones send their messages to different parts of the body?
 Here’s a rundown of the process!

-If your receptors feel like your cells need them, they allow entry to dock into your cells and they will turn on a specific function.
+If your receptors feel like your cells need them, they allow entry to dock into your cells, and they will turn on a specific function.
 This is how your hormones keep the body balanced.
 But…

 During menopause, your hormone production changes big time.
 In the early stages, your ovaries start to falter, but they will still produce normal amounts of estrogen.
 On the other hand, progesterone production reduces.
 This causes an imbalance called estrogen dominance (ED) where estrogen is higher relative to progesterone.
-In the later parts of menopause, you experience declining hormone levels which can make you deficient.
+In the later parts of menopause, you experience declining hormone levels, which can make you deficient.

 As the receiving end, your receptors will accept what’s coming to them.
 Excessive estrogen in your body will hyperactivate your organs and the lack of progesterone may affect some body functions.
-Hormone deficiencies on the other hand slows down the majority of your body functions and you may experience symptoms such as:
+Hormone deficiencies on the other hand slow down the majority of your body functions and you may experience symptoms such as:

 - Changes in your monthly periods